 I always loved to dance but was away from it for many years till 5Rhythms dance method came into my life.
 Dance teaches me how to go beyond my body’s limits and how to stay in my body.
 It is a mindfulness practice that develops the capacity to consciously track inner and outer experiences, not just to one’s self but also while relating to others.
 On the dance floor, I often found myself moving with the Cancer as if it was a dance partner.
 And rather than raging at it or pushing it away, I cuddled it, tried to soothe it, and gently asked it to let go of its grip.
 The poet Rumi said, “When you do things from the soul, you feel a river moving in you, a joy.”

 “The purpose of life is to live it, to taste experience to the utmost, to reach out eagerly and without fear for a newer and richer experience.” – Eleanor Roosevelt

-Inspired by my son’s journey into digital coding, I plan to forge my path into that field.
+Inspired by my son’s journey into digital coding, I plan to forge my path in that field.
 I am excited to venture into the unknown and to unfold a new chapter.
 I am confident that it will be exhilarating as well as daunting.
-Throughout, I will remind myself of Anais Nin’s saying: “Life shrinks or expands in proportion to one’s courage.”
+Throughout, I will remind myself of Anais Nin’s saying, “Life shrinks or expands in proportion to one’s courage.”